Living off investments defines financial independence, but getting there can be challenging.

 Using Account Size and Yield to Determine How Much Money You Need

-If you have $500,000 earning 5% in dividends, the income will be $25,000 a year.
+If you have $500,000 earning 3% in dividends, the annual income generated will be $15,000 a year.

 Envision Layers of Money in Retirement Accounts